silvercircle/nvim/doc/configuration.md

 Note that this is **ONLY** required for a fresh install.
 Once all plugins are installed, you can launch Neovim normally without parameters.

+## Review settings

+Please take some time and review the basic settings.
+They're all found in `lua/config.lua` and `lua/options.lua`.
+The first file holds non-Vim specific settings like theme options and such while `options.lua` defines vim options and some auto commands.
+Also relevant is `init.vim` which is still not 100% Lua, bust mostly contains auto commands and a few legacy vimscript functions.
+Custom keymappings are all in `lua/keymap.lua` and `lua/plugins/command_center.lua`.

 ## Configuring LSP

 This will need most of your attention.
 The configuration is built with **manual LSP server installation** in